nrpl/nrpl.github.io/effective-java.md

   * ConcurrentModificationException: Object not designed for use by multiple threads, detects concurrent modifications

+### Item 61: Throw exceptions appropriate to the abstraction
+* higher layers should catch lower level exceptions and transfer them to exceptions that can be explained in terms of the higher level abstraction
+* exception translation
+* should be preferred to mindless propagation, but it should not be overused

 <!-- ## Chapter 10 (FR 24, 259-288) -->
 <!-- ## Chapter 11 (FR 25, 289-314) -->